-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 378, its coverage policy for implantable pulmonary artery pressure sensors (IPAPS) for heart failure management, effective January 9, 2026.
-Here's what changes for billing teams.
+Summary: The Centers for Medicare & Medicaid Services modified its coverage policy for implantable pulmonary artery pressure sensors used in heart failure management, effective May 15, 2026.
+Here's what billing teams need to do.

 Quick-Reference Table